Array methods cheatsheet

 arr2.every(lessThanForty); // false

-fills the array with repeating value
+fill(value, start, end) fills the array with repeating

 positiion